szTheory/nagelfar-tcl-code-formatter/websrc/inlinecomments.rst

 All these provides access directly into the syntax database that usually is loaded from syntaxdb.tcl.
+Check
+:ref:`syntax-tokens-label`.
-Check syntaxbuild.tcl for more info.
+and syntaxbuild.tcl for more info.

 Examples: